parflow/parflow/docs/user_manual/source/user_manual.rst

 Chemical Reactions
 ~~~~~~~~~~~~~~~~~~

+*double* **Contaminants.\ *contaminant_name*.Degradation.Value** no
-This key specifies the half-life decay rate of the named contaminant,
+default This key specifies the half-life decay rate of the named
-*contaminant_name*.
-At present only first order decay reactions are
+contaminant, *contaminant_name*.
+At present only first order decay
-implemented and it is assumed that one contaminant cannot decay into
+reactions are implemented and it is assumed that one contaminant cannot
-another.
-Example Useage:
+decay into another.

 .. container:: list